pickyourtrail_logo

 9. Relax with a traditional Balinese massage after a long beach day

-• Location: Kuta spas and wellness centers
+• Location: Licensed spas and wellness centres across Kuta

-• Best time: Evening (5 PM – 10 PM)
+• Best time: 5 PM–10 PM

 10. Watch a traditional dance show with fire and music

-• Best time: 7 PM – 9 PM
+• Best time: 7 PM–9 PM

 Ready to catch some waves and see Kuta come alive?
 Let our expert team craft your perfect island getaway with our tailored Bali adventure tour packages designed for ultimate beachside fun.